Equivariant Coarse (Co-)Homology Theories: Examples

 For the other two, we apply the functors $\blank\rtimes\Gamma$ and $(\blank\maxtensor\sfP)\maxcrossed\Gamma$ to the whole diagram and note that all the properties mentioned above still hold, because the crossed products are exact and compatible with tensor products, hence also continuous and compatible with the cone construction. \end{proof}

 And last, there is another relation between the reduced and unreduced groups which is based upon the idea that an unreduced cohomology can be obtained by taking reduced cohomology of the space augmented by a distinct basepoint (cf.\ \cite[Section 6]{WulffCoassemblyRinghomo}).
-Assume that there exists a bounded subspace $K\subset X$, which might not be the case if $\Gamma$ is infinite.
-We define the space $X^\to\coloneqq X\cup_KK\times\N$ equipped with the obvious metric, in which the subspace $K\times\N$ should be interpreted as the newly added basepoint on an imaginary corona.
+But with our Definition~\ref{defn:stableHigsoncoronas} and in the light of Remark~\ref{rem:howtoreducestableHigsoncorona} we have to add not one distinct point but instead the whole set of coarse components $\coarsecomp(X)$ as isolated points, in some sense.
+To this end, assume that there exists a relatively compact subspace $K\subset X$ which contains points from all connected components of $X$.
+Note that this might not be the case if $\Gamma$ is infinite.
+We define the space $X^\to\coloneqq X\cup_KK\times\N$ equipped with the obvious metric.
+The subspace $K\times\N$ is coarsely equivalent to $\coarsecomp(X)\times\N$, considered as the coarsely disjoint union of copies of $\N$, and each of these copies should be interpreted as a newly added point at infinity.
 We note that $(X,K)\subset (X^\to,K\times\N)$ is an excision, $K\times\N$ is flasque and $\sHigCor(X,K;D)=\sHigCor(X;D)$.
 Therefore, the long exact sequence for the pair $(X^\to,K\times\N)$ gives rise to isomorphisms

 and analogously for the two equivariant versions.